qor-101/cafe-review/README.md

 Cafe Review is a website hosting reviews of university courses and instructors.
 Reviews are written by present and past students taking the specific course.
-Reviews are accesible through a simple search or through categorically choosing college, department and course.
+Reviews are accesible through a simple search or through categorically choosing college, department and course...

 INSTRUCTIONS TO CONTRIBUTORS: